KathManaloto/JavaProgrammingClass/README.md

 ### 📖 PROGRAMMING CHALLENGES
 - **Assignment#1:** If-Else Statements: Generate the student’s grade from their test results.
+- **Assignment#2:** If-else and Switch Statements: Input a month number (1–12) and output the month’s name and its number of days.
 ---

 ## ▶️ How to Run